 This summer there are some fantastic free activities on offer in Telford Town Park over the summer break.

-How about you reach to the back of the garden shed and grab your kite?
+How about you reach to the back of the garden shed and grab that kite?
 Kite flying on a breezy day can keep children and big kids active for hours.

 For keen flyers, The Kite Society of Great Britain has local groups that meet for special days where more experienced flyers can give advice.
 Some groups even offer kite-making workshops.

 Each 10 minute shake up is a fun activity or game that can be played as a family or with friends.
-New shake ups are added each week over the summer holiday’s based on a different Disney theme.
+New shake ups are being added all the time and you’ll see some familiar Disney characters too.

 Build a den

 Capture the imagination of your youngsters, allow them to problem solve and be creative by helping them to build a den.
-You could make the den in your garden, inside or in the great outdoors.
+You could make the den in your garden, inside or in a local green space.

-Make sure that you are supervising them at all times to prevent injuries from falling branches or from lifting heavy objects.
-And remember to wash hands with soap and water if you’re planning a picnic afterwards.
+Make sure that you’re supervising them at all times to prevent injuries from falling branches or from lifting heavy objects.
+And remember to wash everyone’s hands if you’re planning a picnic afterwards.